 *Editorial Comment: See http://bit.ly/WOfi6H

-After a long break (last post 2013) we are at it again adding new links to our Blogs & Websites category list and working on new information and articles.
-These new links will take you to information about the worldview of Islam and Shari’a in particular.
-Also see Religion, Ethics for related new post so check these new links out today.
-Also check out new posts in the Behind the Scenes and Politics and Current Events.
-You will not want to miss these!
-New articles and information pieces are in the works and will be added soon.
+After a long break (last post 2013) we are at it again!
+Soon will be added new links to our Blogs & Websites category list, and we are working to gather new information and write new articles.
+The new links will take you to information about the worldview of Islam and Shari’a in particular.
+Also see Religion, Ethics for related post.
+Also check out posts in the Behind the Scenes and Politics and Current Events.
 Check out these new posts and suggested readings for not politically correct—but true—information not reported in your favorite evening journalistic-theater “news” programs.
-If you are following this blog you may be beginning to sort out your personal worldview and have begun to educate yourself accordingly.
+If you have followed this blog you may have sorted out your personal worldview and have begun to educate yourself accordingly.
 However, you might also consider being well informed in general while attempting not to be an ideologist of the third order.
-Time is growing short; do your homework now!
+The Times is growing short with fundamental change; do your homework now!
 You may not have the choice later.

 We trust that as the Blog continues to expand you will find the resources provided of use and value in order to better understand the world around you and to clarify your own worldview.
 You will then be better prepared to understand the Events of Our Times, and to defend the unalienable Rights endowed by our Creator, that among these are Life, Liberty, and the Pursuit of Happiness.